julianperrott/WowClassicGrindBot/README.md

 ## 1. Download this repository

-Put into into a folder. e.g "C:\WowClassicGrindBot".
+Put the contents of the repo into a folder. e.g "C:\WowClassicGrindBot".
 I am going to refer to this folder from now on, so just substitute your own folder path.

 ## 2. Install the Addon

-In this repo is a folder Addons e.g.  C:\WowClassicGrindBot\Addons.
+In this repo is a folder called Addons e.g.  C:\WowClassicGrindBot\Addons.
 Copy the contents into your wow classic Addons folder. e.g. c:\World of Warcraft\_classic_\Interface\AddOns.
+You will need to restart Wow if it is running.

 There are 2 addons: